masikol/kromsatel/README.md

 ### Creating your own amplicons

-You can create your own amplicons for your primers using script `make-amplicons.sh`.
+You can create your own amplicons for your primers using script `db-scripts/make-amplicons.sh`.

 To do this, you should configure proper CSV (`primer_name,primer_seq`) file containing your primers.
 You can use file `primers/nCov-2019_primers.csv` as example.
 "Proper" means the following: